Deductive reasoning: Definition

 Deductive reasoning is the psychological process of drawing deductive inferences.
 An inference is a set of premises together with a conclusion.
 This psychological process starts from the premises and reasons to a conclusion based on and supported by these premises.
 If the reasoning was done correctly, it results in a valid deduction: the truth of the premises ensures the truth of the conclusion.
-For example, in the syllogistic argument "all frogs are reptiles; no cats are reptiles; therefore, no cats are frogs" the conclusion is true because its two premises are true.
+For example, in the syllogistic argument "all frogs are amphibians; no cats are amphibians; therefore, no cats are frogs" the conclusion is true because its two premises are true.
 But even arguments with wrong premises can be deductively valid if they obey this principle, as in "all frogs are mammals; no cats are mammals; therefore, no cats are frogs".
 If the premises of a valid argument are true, then it is called a sound argument.

 The relation between the premises and the conclusion of a deductive argument is usually referred to as "logical consequence".
 According to Alfred Tarski, logical consequence has 3 essential features: it is necessary, formal, and knowable a priori.
 It is necessary in the sense that the premises of valid deductive arguments necessitate the conclusion: it is impossible for the premises to be true and the conclusion to be false, independent of any other circumstances.
 Logical consequence is formal in the sense that it depends only on the form or the syntax of the premises and the conclusion.
 This means that the validity of a particular argument does not depend on the specific contents of this argument.
 If it is valid, then any argument with the same logical form is also valid, no matter how different it is on the level of its contents.
 Logical consequence is knowable a priori in the sense that no empirical knowledge of the world is necessary to determine whether a deduction is valid.
 So it is not necessary to engage in any form of empirical investigation.
 Some logicians define deduction in terms of possible worlds: A deductive inference is valid if and only if, there is no possible world in which its conclusion is false while its premises are true.
 This means that there are no counterexamples: the conclusion is true in all such cases, not just in most cases.